Zams93/Portfolio-one/README.md

 ## Issues

 * There has been issues with pictures fitting in to the display cards and being uniform.
 I used https://www.foto.fit/ to adjust the pictures into better sizes to fit in to the card containers.
-* My original navigation menu was not responsive to smaller screens so I changed it to a navigation bar that worked on smaller screens.
-* When looking for pictures for welding overalls, there were none available on any of the free photo stock sites so I had to use one of myself.
+* When looking for pictures of welding overalls, there were none available on any of the free photo stock sites so I used one of myself in overalls.
 * The original design had to be changed from horizontal display cards to vertical as horizontal covered too much of the background image.
 * The original navigation had to be changed as it was not responsive when set to smaller screens.